 Why A Poor ‘Visual Hierarchy’ Will Destroy Your Software’s User Experience

 The term “Visual Hierarchy” refers to the arrangement or presentation of elements in a way that implies importance.
 In other words, visual hierarchy influences the order in which the human eye perceives what it sees.
 This order is created by the visual contrast between forms in a field of perception.
-Objects with highest contrast to their surroundings are recognized first by the human mind.
+Objects with the highest contrast to their surroundings are recognized first by the human mind.
 The term visual hierarchy is used most frequently in the discourse of the visual arts fields, notably so within the field of graphic design.

 "When everything appears important, nothing is important"